 There is however another throwaway revelation that comes in the very last shot of the film, revealing that everything has been a set-up.
 It effectively throws everything that has happened on its head a la the body of Old Dark House thrillers begun with The Cat and the Canary (1927), which usually had bizarre happenings revealed to be an elaborate set-up to rob the heroine’s inheritance or some such.
 Unfortunately, Josh Klausner is so effective at creating an unsettling mood of dis-ease that to toss it away in such a mundane ending is a disappointment.

-Josh Klausner has yet to assume the director’s chair again but in recent years has emerged as a screenwriter of mainstream fare such as Date Night (2010) and Shrek Forever After (2010), as well as the zombie film Dead Season (2012).
+Josh Klausner did not assume the director’s chair for another nineteen years with the non-genre Wanderland (2018).
+He has also worked as a screenwriter of mainstream fare such as Date Night (2010) and Shrek Forever After (2010), as well as the zombie film Dead Season (2012).